-The Food Science graduate program at the University of Missouri (MU) provides quality graduate programs leading to a Master of Science in Food and Hospitality Systems and a Doctor of Philosophy in Food and Hospitality Systems.
+The Food and Hospitality Systems graduate program at the University of Missouri (MU) provides quality graduate programs leading to a Master of Science in Food and Hospitality Systems and a Doctor of Philosophy in Food and Hospitality Systems.

 - Admission criteria: MS and PhD